AwkwardTurtle42/AwkwardTurtle42.github.io/index.markdown

 nav_order: 1
 ---

-# DEVELOPMENT BRANCH - THIS SRD IS A WORK IN PROGRESS AND INCOMPLETE.

 [![Brighter Worlds](TitleImage.png "Brighter Worlds RPG")](https://awkwardturtle.itch.io/brighter-worlds)

-Expect unedited text, typos, and missing hyperlinks.
-If you're looking for the current stable version go [here](https://brighterworldsrpg.com/).
-If you have feedback, please get in touch with me on the itch page (or anywhere else you can find me).

 **Brighter Worlds** is a whimsical fantasy tabletop RPG with modular crunch.

 Writing & Layout by David Lombardo ([AwkwardTurtle Games](https://awkwrdturtle.games))

 A fully illustrated PDF, featuring [Evlyn Moreau](https://www.patreon.com/evlynmoreau)'s artwork, is available [free on itch.io](https://awkwardturtle.itch.io/brighter-worlds).
-This PDF is **not** currently at version parity with this SRD, instead it matches the [live site's alpha version 0.9.3](https://brighterworldsrpg.com/).

-It is unfinished, currently at Beta Version 0.1, but approaching feature completeness.
+It is unfinished, currently at Beta Version 0.3, but approaching feature completeness.

 Brighter World’s text is licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)

 Rules based on Into the Odd by Chris McDowall ([www.bastionland.com](https://www.bastionland.com/)), Cairn by Yochai Gal ([cairnrpg.com](https://cairnrpg.com/)), and Macchiato Monsters by Eric Nieudan ([@surcapitaine](https://twitter.com/surcapitaine)).

+Some text used directly from Cairn under CC-BY-SA 4.0.

 ## Recent changes

-* Additions (current and planned)
+* Additions
     * Unfinished Business is a small "dungeon" adventure intended to be an introduction to the playstyle and tone of Brighter Worlds.
     * 3rd Party License and Logo
     * GM Toolbox Section - moved the Friends! rules there.
 But will probably be removing the Wilderness Survival rules, so this chapter might get nixed.